aimms/how-to/Articles/310/310-ui-gss.rst

 The User Interface to the GSS Library
 ======================================

+The User Interface for developers the user manage the Session History easily.
+The Session History consists of the following components:

+#.
+Errors as data - we want both an overview of the errors in a session, as per error a stack of active identifiers such as defined parameters and procedures.

+#.
+Profiler data - we want both an overview of the time taken by these

+#.
+Log files - those are not captured by tables, just by text editors :-( .

-The user interface is shown in the `GSS Session History Management` below:
+The user interface is shown in the ``GSS Session History Management`` below:

 .. image:: images/gss-page.png
     :align: center

 Remarks:

 #.
-The `GSS Session History Management` opens by clicking the GSS status bar.
+The ``GSS Session History Management`` opens by clicking the GSS status bar.

 #.
 The upper table on the left shows the error messages, with severity and creation moment.